TariqAHassan/alsek/docs/guided_tour.md

 Rather than reprocessing a task immediately after it fails, Alsek uses a backoff procedure.
-By default, `ExponentialBackoff()` is used with "sensible" default.
+By default, `ExponentialBackoff()` is used with "sensible" defaults.
 However, the type of backoff algorithm as well as its parameters are extremely customizable.

 ```python